oisin/swrve-ios-sdk/README.md

 Requirements
 ------------
 ### Xcode (latest)
-The SDK supports iOS 6+ and the latest version of Xcode (Xcode 6, as the time of writing).
+The SDK supports iOS 8+ and the latest non-beta version of Xcode.

 How to run the demo
 -------------------